A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Fiducial Semi-Analytic Model

 \subsection{Feedback Processes}

-Our semi-analytical framework includes other crucial feedback processes that impact global SFRD evolution.
+Our semi-analytical framework also includes various crucial feedback processes that impact global SFRD evolution.
 In this subsection, we will discuss the auxiliary features and physical feedback processes of our fiducial model and how they affect early star formation.